EU AI Act Article 4: What SMBs Need in Place — Enforcement Now Active

 What Article 4 Actually Says

-"Providers and deployers of AI systems shall take measures to ensure, to their best extent, a sufficient level of AI literacy of their staff and other persons dealing with the operation and use of AI systems on their behalf, taking into account their technical knowledge, experience, education and training and the context the AI systems are to be used in, and considering the persons or groups of persons on whom the AI systems are to be used."
+"Providers and deployers of AI systems shall take measures to support the development of AI literacy of their staff and other persons dealing with the operation and use of AI systems on their behalf..."

-In plain language: anyone who uses AI tools in their job needs training proportionate to their role and the systems they use.
-That training must cover:
+In plain language: anyone who uses AI tools in their job needs employer-managed measures proportionate to their role and the systems they use.
+Those measures usually include training, guidance, and records that cover:

 A finance team using AI for risk modeling needs deeper training than a marketing team using it for copywriting.
-But both need documented evidence that the training happened.
+But both need documented evidence that the employer put the right measures in place.

 Who Is in Scope